parnescu/fmpast/README.md

 Project was started by doodling a minimal UI on paper and researching prime numbers and how to generate them using https://en.wikipedia.org/wiki/Prime_number .

-There are things that CAN be done better
+There are things that CAN be done better (which I am not really happy with right now)

 - actual views for the user input
 - generate DOM for each actor element based on code not copy/pasted html
 - testing for given views
 - e2e testing with a scenario
 - non-minimalistic design
 - non-minimalistic renderer
 - rendering performance

-...but it kinda defeats the purpose of this test.

 There are things that I have ommited on purpose (semantic html, commas etc.) not by lack of knowledge, just because I tend to focus more on solving the problem not making it pretty and correct at first run, there's always a re-factoring step after coding.